 France Inter, June 25, 2020, Study conducted by Malakoff Humanis© AFP/ARNAUD FINISTRE/Hans Lucas

-Accor is a world leading hospitality group consisting of more than 5,100 properties and 10,000 food and beverage venues throughout 110 countries.
-The Group has one of the industry"s most diverse and fully-integrated hospitality ecosystems encompassing luxury and premium brands, midscale and economy offerings, unique lifestyle concepts, entertainment and nightlife venues, restaurants and bars, branded private residences, shared accommodation properties, concierge services, co-working spaces and more.
+Accor is a world leading hospitality group consisting of 5,300 properties and 10,000 food and beverage venues throughout 110 countries.
+The group has one of the industry's most diverse and fully-integrated hospitality ecosystems encompassing more than 40 luxury, premium, midscale and economy hotel brands, entertainment and nightlife venues, restaurants and bars, branded private residences, shared accommodation properties, concierge services, co-working spaces and more.
 Accor's unmatched position in lifestyle hospitality – one of the fastest growing categories in the industry – is led by Ennismore, a joint venture, which Accor holds a majority shareholding.
 Ennismore is a creative hospitality company with a global collective of entrepreneurial and founder-built brands with purpose at their heart.
-Accor boasts an unrivalled portfolio of distinctive brands and mora than 260,000 team members worldwide.
-68 million members benefit from the company"s comprehensive loyalty program – ALL - Accor Live Limitless– a daily lifestyle companion that provides access to a wide variety of rewards, services and experiences.
+Accor boasts an unrivalled portfolio of distinctive brands and more than 230,000 team members worldwide.
+Members benefit from the company's comprehensive loyalty program – ALL - Accor Live Limitless – a daily lifestyle companion that provides access to a wide variety of rewards, services and experiences.
 Through its global sustainability commitments (such as achieving Net Zero Carbon emissions by 2050, global elimination of single use plastics in its hotels' guest experience, etc.), Accor Solidarity, RiiSE and ALL Heartist Fund initiatives, the Group is focused on driving positive action through business ethics, responsible tourism, environmental sustainability, community engagement, diversity and inclusivity.
 Founded in 1967, Accor SA is headquartered in France and publicly listed on the Euronext Paris Stock Exchange (ISIN code: FR0000120404) and on the OTC Market (Ticker: ACCYY) in the United States.
 For more information visit group.accor.com, or follow Accor on Twitter, Facebook, LinkedIn, and Instagram.